InsideOutElephant/Planet-to-Planet-Rocket-Game/README.md

 ### 🕹️ Controls

 - Adjust rocket launch speed using the slider
+- Use Left/Right arrow keys, A/D keys, or Rotation buttons to aim the rocket before and during flight
 - Click "Launch Rocket" or press SPACE to launch
 - Click the same button again or press SPACE for extra thrust (boost)
 - Press R key to retry level

+Note: All rocket controls (rotation, launch, and boost) are disabled when the Level Complete screen is showing.

 ### 🌟 Star Rating